paulhighum/collaborating-paul-and-kevin/README.md

 Task 7: Kevin will create a new HTML file.
 Link to it from index.html

 Task 8 Paul and Kevin will both edit and HTML file, adding a recipe in list format.

+Task 9: Kevin will remove a file other than index.html.